 FAA lifts nationwide ground stop for Southwest Airlines flights after equipment issues

+(CNN) -- Southwest Airlines said flight delays Tuesday morning were the result of "data connection issues resulting from a firewall failure," a problem that led to a brief ground stop.

-(CNN) -- The Federal Aviation Administration on Tuesday morning lifted a nationwide ground stop for Southwest Airlines flights after earlier issuing the order, citing "equipment issues."
+The Federal Aviation Administration lifted the ground stop for Southwest Airlines flights after earlier issuing the order, citing "equipment issues."
+In a tweet at 11:35 a.m.
+Southwest said it had resumed operations.

+"Early this morning, a vendor-supplied firewall went down and connection to some operational data was unexpectedly lost," spokesman Dan Landson said in a statement.

+Southwest has delayed 1,728 flights or 41% of its schedule as late Tuesday morning, according to FlightAware.
+The airline has canceled only nine flights on Tuesday, according to FlightAware.
+Southwest says its workers "worked quickly to minimize disruptions" and that it has resumed operations.

-There is still a hold on flights into Dallas Love Field Airport, the FAA says.
+There was a hold on flights into Dallas Love Field Airport, the FAA says.
 There still may be other residual flight delays as a result of the pause.

 "Southwest Airlines requested the FAA pause the airline's departures," the agency told CNN in a statement.